wavicle-limechat/widget-sdk-android/CLIENT_INTEGRATION_GUIDE.md

 ---

-## 📡 Handling Events
+## 📡 Handling Events (Optional)

-You can listen for events from the widget using the `WidgetCallback`.

-### Implementing WidgetCallback
+For basic functionality, no event handling is needed.
+The SDK automatically handles back button events when `setShowLegacyBackIcon(true)` is enabled.

+### Advanced Event Handling

+If you need custom event handling, you can use `WidgetCallback`:

 ```kotlin
 widgetView.init(config, object : WidgetCallback {